korirj/esp-configuration-portal/README.md

 - Scan for available wifi networks
 - wifi password configuration
 - mqtt connection to connect to external applications
+- Use EEPROM to store sensor configuration
+- No wifi is required to configure the board

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)